fieldz84/fieldz84/README.md

 - 👋 Hi, I’m @fieldz84
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...kotlin
-- 💞️ I’m looking to collaborate on ...anything Android relatef
+- 💞️ I’m looking to collaborate on ...anything Android related
 - 📫 How to reach me ...Hatfieldyoda@gmail.com

 <!---